zlenner/dip93/README.md

 DIP93: An alternative to the BIP39 mnemonic standard for generating shorter phrases, while being similarly secure and random.

-Generates a phrase with maximum 78 characters, while BIP39 can generate a phrase with up to 108 characters.
+Generates a phrase with maximum 78 characters for 128 bits.
+BIP39 can generate up to 108 characters for the same.

 ## Install